-In addition to this manual, your Correct Craft boat is supplied with component manufacturer information such as instructions, warranties or other important information.
+In addition to this manual, your Nautique boat is supplied with component manufacturer information such as instructions, warranties or other important information.
 Read these materials carefully since improper operation and maintenance can void the warranty and jeopardize personal safety.

-Safeguard information about your Correct Craft boat by recording the Hull Identification Number (HIN) and the model of your boat, and the model and serial numbers of your engine/transmission and trailer, if applicable.
+Safeguard information about your Nautique boat by recording the Hull Identification Number (HIN) and the model of your boat and the model and serial numbers of your engine/transmission and trailer, if applicable.

 Your HIN is located on the top right side of the transom, above the water line.
 The U.S. Coast Guard requires that your HIN be permanently affixed and remain on the top right side of the transom.
-The first three digits represent Correct Craft, Inc. (CTC) The next five digits are the boat's serial number.
+The first three digits represent the Nautique manufacturer, Correct Craft, Inc. (CTC) The next five digits are the boat's serial number.
 The next digit is a letter from "A" where "A" = January through "L" where "L" = December, designating the month the boat was made.

 The last three digits represent the last digit of the year the boat was built and the final two digits of the boat model year.
-A boat built in July 2005 is actually a 2006 model boat.
-Example: A boat with "506" as the last digits indicates the boat was built in 2005, but it is a 2006 model boat.
+A boat built in July 2006 is actually a 2007 model boat.
+Example: A boat with "607" as the last digits indicates the boat was built in 2006, but it is a 2007 model boat.

 Hull

 HIN

 Date Purchased

 Dealer/Phone

-gnition Key Number
+Ignition Key Number

 Registration Number/State

-E ngine Model Number Serial Number

-Frailer -
+Engine

 Model Number

 Serial Number

+Trailer

-Accessory Model Number
+Model Number

 Serial Number

+Accessory

+Model Number

+Serial Number

 The identification numbers are important!
 Keep a copy of these numbers stored in a safe place off the boat.
-In case of theft, damage, etc., report these numbers to the local authorities, your insurance agent and your Correct Craft dealer.
+In case of theft, damage, etc., report these numbers to the local authorities, your insurance agent and your Nautique dealer.